-The governing body, in consultation with professional advisors, carries out annual risk assessments/health and safety checks to ensure that the school is a safe environment.
+The governing body, in consultation with professional advisors, carries out regular risk assessments to ensure that the school is a safe environment.

 The headteacher implements the school health, safety and welfare policy on a day-to-day basis, and ensures that all staff are aware of the details of the policy as it applies to them.